codeforamerica/recordtrac/readme/responder.md

 * Due: This shows the date the request is due.
 The date is calculated from an admin-configured response time.
 * Requester: The requester's name, if provided by the requester.
 If no name was provided, it will display as "N/A".

+### Manage your request list
+The default view shows those requests which are likely to have the most relevance to the responder.
+It shows those requests with which the responder is tagged as either the Point of Contact or as a Helper and automatically hides completed (closed) requests.
+Use the search, filter, and sort options to change the view or search for more requests.

 ### Search options